nthewara/tf-secured-virtualhub/README.md

 ## Configuring VNET Connections to Virtual WAN

-Below configuration can be used for VNET Connections.
-Since we are using Secured Hub Firewall for traffic filter, we are propagating to None Routetable.
+Below configuration can be used for VNET connections.
+Since we are using Secured Hub Firewall for traffic filtering, we are propagating to None Routetable.

 ```terraform
 resource "azurerm_virtual_hub_connection" "hub_vnet2_con" {